uber-go/guide/style.md

 </tbody></table>

 ### Use field tags in marshalled structs
-Any struct field that is marshalled into JSON, YAML or other formats, must have relevant tag.
+Any struct field that is marshaled into JSON, YAML, or other formats that support tag-based field naming should be annotated with the relevant tag.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>